sethladd/dartfacts/src/site/facts/dart-has-a-package-manager/index.markdown

 ## Example

 To use pub, first create a `pubspec.yaml` file for your application.
 Declare the name of your application, and any dependencies.
-Notice how there are currently two ways to get packages: from the SDK or from git.

 {% highlight yaml %}
 name: my-app